 Although St. Valentine’s Day is not a traditional Bulgarian feast, for many people in Bulgaria February 14th is a very special day, because it involves a lot of romance and love.
-Over the last decades, we have embraced the well-known Western celebrations of St. Valentine’s Day – spending the day or evening with a loved one at a romantic place – a nice restaurant, a romantic dinner at home, the cinema or the theater… And couples who happen to have more free time (and money) indulge in a nice hotel with mineral water, spa procedures and massages, or with a short trip outside the country (Venice, Paris, Rome).
-Of course, all this is topped with roses, chocolates, cards and romantic gifts.
+Over the last decades, we have embraced the well-known Western celebrations of St. Valentine’s Day – spending the day or evening with a loved one at a romantic place – a nice restaurant, a romantic dinner at home, the cinema, or the theater… And couples who happen to have more free time (and money) indulge in a nice hotel with mineral water, spa procedures, and massages, or with a short trip outside the country (Venice, Paris, Rome).
+Of course, all this is topped with roses, chocolate, cards, and romantic gifts.
 In other words, love is in the air!

-Not everyone can tolerate such a sugar-coated atmosphere, especially if there is no one to share with.
+Not everyone can tolerate such a sugar-coated atmosphere, especially if there is no one to share it with.
 This is why a lot of people prefer to celebrate the Day of St. Trifon Zarezan instead.
-Since St. Trifon Zarezan is the patron of vine growing and wine producing, this feast is celebrated by vine growers and producers, tavern-keepers, all wine lovers, and of course by people who do not like St. Valentine.
-Unlike St. Valentiene’s Day, this is a traditional Bulgarian feast that has enjoyed great popularity in our country for centuries.
+Since St. Trifon Zarezan is the patron of vine growing and wine producing, this feast is celebrated by vine-growers and producers, tavern-keepers, all wine lovers, and of course by people who do not like St. Valentine.
+Unlike St. Valentine’s Day, this is a traditional Bulgarian feast that has enjoyed great popularity in our country for centuries.

 Trimming the vines.